Best Environmental Science Summer Programs for High School Students – 2026

 • Eligibility: Rising sophomores, juniors, and seniors

-Although these environmental science summer programs for high school students are amazingly free, competition is steep: only eight students are accepted.
+Although this summer programs for high school students is free, competition is steep: in past years, only eight students have been accepted.
 To be a serious contender, students will need to have at least a 3.0 GPA and strong teacher recommendations.
 They also must submit an extracurricular resume.
 Moreover, housing is not part of the package; students must hail from the Philadelphia area in order to be considered.
+(Another note: this program will not be running in 2026.)

-5) SEA Pre-College: Ocean Sciences in Woods Hole
+5) SEA Pre-College: Ocean Studies on Cape Cod

 • Program Length: 3 weeks